Chinese Chicken Lo Mein

 Lo Mein is a popular noodle dish in Hong Kong where you boil and drain noodles and then stir them into a savory sauce.

-Add chicken, and you have a healthy and easy Chicken Lo Mein.
+Add chicken, and you then have a healthy and easy Chicken Lo Mein.
 Making this dish is quick – it only takes 20 minutes.
-This homemade Lo Mein recipe is definitely much better than Chinese takeout.
+As a result, this homemade Lo Mein recipe is definitely much better than Chinese takeout.

 Chicken Lo Mein Sauce

 Lo Mein sauce is made from a stock (chicken or pork bone stock) and seasonings such as soy sauce, oyster sauce, sugar and sesame oil.

 First, cook the sauce.
 Then, add the lo mein noodles to the sauce.
 That’s why Lo Mein is sometimes referred as “stirred noodles”.